reillypascal/personalsite-ssg/pages/digital-garden/tutorials/how-to-set-up-webmentions.md

 [^1]: You can find more information about the complete Webmention\.io API [here](https://github.com/aaronpk/webmention.io#api).

 [^2]: I use this server for a ton of things, including a [Jellyfin](https://jellyfin.org/) home streaming server — instructions included in the [server guide]() linked above — and a copy of [Syncthing](https://syncthing.net/) so my devices are always synced, even if only some are active at any given time.
-It's very nice, and I'll definitely do a tutorial about some of that later!
+It's very nice, and I'll definitely discuss more about that later!